 With our daughter it was right the opposite; she just started to talk more in Farsi than German.
 When she later went to school she was not good at German, it was a German /Iranian school, and she too was talking both languages at the end.
 She had learned the ABCs with her brother at home.

 This was the time for me to start to read and learn about human potential.

 Support the youth

 Today we know that the first seven years of our life are important.
-They shape us and we have more information.
-We need to support our youth instead to restrict and condition them.
+They shape us, and we have more information.
+We need to support our youth instead of restricting and conditioning them.
 Also, to encourage them to express themselves and their creative potential.
 Moreover, to imagine and dream.
 No matter the age, they can take action to express it with the awareness of the creative genius within.

 Dr. Wayne Dyer said :

 Any step in the direction of expressing your creative impulses is a step in the direction of actualizing the genius that resides within you.

 Growth takes place when the next step forward is subjectively more delightful, more joyous,

 more intrinsically satisfying than the previous gratification which we have become familiar